 - Electrocardiogram (ECG).
 This test that measures the electrical activity of the heart.

 - Echocardiogram (Echo).
 This test uses sound waves to give a moving picture of the heart and valves.
-This is one of the best tests for aortic stenosis.
+This is 1 of the best tests for aortic stenosis.

 - Exercise testing.
 This allows the doctor to examine the child's ECG during exercise.